The Way We Were: Awards and nominations

-In popular culture
+Trivia

+The 1979 comedy The Jerk includes Marie (Bernadette Peters) distressed over the demise of her relationship, sharing that she "just heard a song on the radio that reminded me of the way we were."
+When asked the song title, she sobbingly confirms "The Way We Were."

-In Gilda Radner's concert film Gilda Live, her character Lisa Loopner performs "The Way We Were" on the piano.
+In Gilda Radner's 1980 concert film Gilda Live, the character Lisa Loopner performs "The Way We Were" on the piano.
 Loopner says of the film "It's about a Jewish woman with a big nose and her blond boyfriend who move to Hollywood, and it's during the blacklist and it puts a strain on their relationship."

-The Simpsons had three episodes, one called "The Way We Was" (first aired in 1991), "The Way We Weren't" (first aired in 2004), and "The Wayz We Were" (first aired in 2021), although their plots are unrelated to the film.
+The Simpsons has evoked the film in three episode titles: "The Way We Was" (1991), "The Way We Weren't" (2004), and "The Wayz We Were" (2021).

 In season one of Gilmore Girls, Lorelei attempts to guess Dean's darkest secret is that he secretly wanted Robert Redford to dump his wife and children for Barbra Streisand.
 Dean admits that he has not seen The Way We Were.
 In another episode of Gilmore Girls, Lorelei tells Sookie that she is reminded of The Way We Were because she hid from Luke the fact that she had lunch with Christopher.
 In season five of Gilmore Girls, Lorelei calls Luke after they have broken up and tells him that she was thinking about The Way We Were and reminded him of how Katie called Hubbell after they had broken up and asked him to come sit with her because he was her best friend and she needed her best friend.

+The movie was mentioned in a line in the Clint Black song "Nothin' But The Taillights" in 1998.

 On the show Friends, Rachel Green lists The Way We Were as the most romantic movie of all time.

-In That '70s Show, Kitty Forman says that The Way We Were was a nice film after Eric explains a scene in Star Wars.

 In Sex and the City, Carrie uses The Way We Were as an analogy for her relationship with Big.
 The girls proceed to sing the film's theme song, and later, when Carrie bumps into Big outside his engagement party, she quotes a line from the film.